1st Edition

 By Bruce Fleming Copyright 2025

-Academia versus the World Outside explains the givens of the knowledge industry within the ivory tower, colleges and universities.
+Academia versus the World Outside lays out the givens of the knowledge industry located within the ivory tower, colleges and universities.
 It then moves outside academia to consider this restricted world the way most people see it.
-The contrast between these two views of academia explains and is at the basis of a major portion of the left-right animosity of our day.
+The contrast between these two views of academia explains and is at the basis of the left–right animosity of our day.

 Acknowledgements